Varzhak-Vitebsk/Kafka-producer-example/README.md

 Order-service application.

-An example application to show kafka messages producing.
+An example application to show kafka messages producing and consuming using apache avro.